keirthana/anbox-cloud-docs/explanation/clustering.md

 Future versions of Anbox Cloud will provide a framework which will help to implement such a model.

-See {ref}`howto-scale-up-cluster` and {ref}`howto-scaling-down-cluster` for instructions on how to add or remove nodes from the cluster.
+See {ref}`howto-scale-up-cluster` and {ref}`howto-scale-down-cluster` for instructions on how to add or remove nodes from the cluster.

 ## Related information